triton-inference-server/server/docs/client.rst

 Provide a directory instead of a single image to perform inferencing on all images in the directory::

-  $ /opt/tensorrtserver/bin/image_client -m resnet50_netdef -s INCEPTION -c 3 -b 2 qa/images
+  $ image_client -m resnet50_netdef -s INCEPTION -c 3 -b 2 qa/images
   Request 0, batch size 2
   Image '../qa/images/car.jpg':
       817 (SPORTS CAR) = 0.836187